 In 1934, Château de Villandry was designated a Monument historique.
 Like all the other Châteaux of the Loire Valley, it is a World Heritage Site.

-You will enjoy a wine tasting session in Chinon at 5 p.m., and tonight at 8 p.m. there will be a chocolate and wine pairing session, followed by dinner.
+At 17:00 you will enjoy a wine tasting session in a chateau and a visit to the vineyards.
+At 20:00 there will be a chocolate and wine pairing session, followed by dinner.

 Visit the old town which clusters around Place Plumereau; its old houses restored to their former glory.
 Today this is the place for pavement cafes and people watching in the summer, but you will also stroll the smaller, narrow streets like Rue Briconnet and you will step back into the historic medieval city.

 To the south, you will find a Romanesque basilica, the Cloitre de St-Martin and the new Basilique de St-Martin.
 You are in the place which was once on the great pilgrimage route to Santiago de Compostela.
 St-Martin was a soldier who became bishop of Tours in the 4th century and helped spread Christianity throughout France.
 His remains, rediscovered in 1860, are now in the crypt of the new Basilique.

 The other old part, the cathedral quarter, on the other side of the main Rue Nationale, is dominated by the Cathédrale St-Gatien, a flamboyant Gothic building with 12th century decorated stonework covering the outside.
 Inside, the highlights are the 16th century tomb of Charles VIII and Anne de Bretagne’s two children, and the stained glass.